uob-fintech/uob-fintech.github.io/_posts/2024-08-01-congrats-john-promotion.md

 ---
-title: Congratulations to John Cartlidge on promotion to full Professor of Financial Technology
+title: Congratulations to John Cartlidge on promotion to full Professor
 categories: news
 description: promotion
 ---